UshashiP/Spatial-Weights--SDSC/README.md

 # Spatial-Weights

-This notebook helps in having a good understanding of spatial weights, one of the key concepts of spatial data science.
+This notebook would help in having a good understanding of spatial weights, one of the key concepts of spatial data science.